Yukitoshi12345/README-Generator/Generated-README.md

   # <h1 align="center"> Professional README Generator </h1>

-  This project describes a command-line tool that automatically generates professional READMEs with customisable sections, pre-defined licenses, and clickablle Table of Contents, aiming to save developers time and effort..
+  This project describes a command-line tool that automatically generates professional READMEs with customisable sections, pre-defined licenses, and clickable Table of Contents, aiming to save developers time and effort.

   ## Table of Contents
   - [Installation Instruction](#installation-instruction)